vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 * Another demonstration below.
    * here we are creating two different pods.
-     * one is nginx-pod and another one is jenkins-rs pod but both label will same so what k8s will is already we create two nginx-pod which is running and again we creating the jenkins-rs pod with mention in the yml file `replicas=3` so k8s will check same label pod is already running two so only another one pod it will create because k8s doesn't worry about what is inside the pod or yml it is worry only about labels matching.
+      * one is `nginx-pod` and another one is `jenkins-rs` pod but both pods labels are same. and already we have created the two `nginx-pod` and which is running. and again we are creating the `jenkins-rs` pod with mentioned in the yml file `replicas=3`, so in this case what k8s will do.? we will observe.
+      * Note: so here already we said or created two `nginx-pod` with same label which is already running. so in this case k8s will check the two same label pod is already running hence k8s will create another only one pod, because in `jenkins-rs` yaml file we have mentioned `replicas=3`, so two with same label pod is already running, so that means k8s have to create another only one pod rite.? as per our `jenkins-rs` yaml file. so here as k8s promised it is maintaining the state.
+      * k8s doesn't worry about what is there inside the pod or yml it worries only about labels matching.
-     * so in this case two different pod but labels matching is same observe the below screen shot of demonstration.
+      * so in this case we have wrote yaml file for two different pod but labels matching is same observe the below screen shot of demonstration.

 ![Preview](./Images/k8s44.png)
 ![Preview](./Images/k8s45.png)